GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I mean, if 10 years from now, when you are doing something quick and dirty, you suddenly visualize that I am looking over your shoulders and say to yourself "Dijkstra would not have liked this", well, that would be enough immortality for me.
+> ### Thus it is observable that the buildings which a single architect has planned and executed, are generally more elegant and commodious than those which several have attempted to improve.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *René Descartes*

 ---
 ## 🏎 Quick Facts